getgauge/docs.gauge.org/getting_started/create-test-project.rst

 Gauge projects can be created and executed in Visual Studio using the Gauge extension for Visual Studio.

-In this guide, you'll be able to learn how to add a sample CSharp testing project in Visual Studio Idea
+In this guide, you'll be able to learn how to add a sample C# testing project in Visual Studio

 Step 1
 ~~~~~~